 Replace bags and boxes, colors and dyes, and unidentifiable ingredients with satisfying “real food” snacks such as whole wheat bagels with peanut butter, whole grain cereal with low-fat milk, or low fat yogurt with fresh fruit and granola.

-Use the 90:10 Rule to adjust your purchases and food balance to skew to healthier foods.
+Use the 90:10 Rule to adjust your purchases and food balance to skew to a healthy diet.

 Target 90% of your child’s daily intake to come from healthy, “growing” foods such as low fat dairy, lean meats, whole grains, fruits, and vegetables.

-Leave the remaining 10% for “fun foods,” or ultra-processed sweets and treats such as soda, cookies, chips and candy.
+Leave the remaining 10% for “fun foods,” or ultra-processed sweets and high sugar foods such as sugary drinks, cookies, chips and candy.

 Talk About It

-Emphasizing healthy foods and allowing small amounts of “fun foods” keeps the balance in favor of good nutrition.
+Emphasizing healthy eating and allowing small amounts of “fun foods” keeps the balance in favor of good nutrition.

 Need more help?
 Read My Child Refuses to Eat Anything But Junk Food.

-Boxes and bags sure are easier to handle than pots and pans!
+Boxes and bags offer easy access compared to pots and pans!

 And easier than peelers and knives.